tarr11/dripper/README.md

 # Dripper

-Clean up your mailer code with a rules-based drip campaign system that works natively with rails
+DRY up your mailer code with a rules-based drip campaign system that works natively with rails and ActionMailer.

-## Status
-This project only exists in my mind, but I wanted to write out how I think it should work.

 ## Benefits:
- * Remove mailer code from your controllers
+ * Remove mailer state logic from your controllers
  * Rely on active record scopes
- * Build complex DRIP campaigns in a DRY fashion
+ * Build sophisticated DRIP campaigns in a DRY fashion

 ## Key insight: